 Banner: Chris Smith with participants in The Caravan Darkroom (2022)

 Grants of between £500 and £1,500 are available to support the provision of participatory projects which seek to improve the health and wellbeing of children and young people under 25.
-The use of photography must be a core element of the project.

 Art Refuge, Summer Workshops